raaamonnn/GSS/README.md

 ---

-**Note**: This is a React-based recreation of the original Premier Soccer Training website.
-All content and branding belong to Premier Soccer Training.
+**Note**: This is a React-based recreation of the original GSS website.
+All content and branding belong to GSS.